 Everybody hates bugs, so if you can master this one, you’ll be everyone’s best friend.
 Here’s a list of our favorite natural insect repellants.
 It varies by region, so do some digging to find out what natural repellants live in your area.

-You may know how to hunt with a rifle or even a bow and arrow, but do you know how to hunt with other tools if you’re caught in a scenario where you don’t have your weapon of choice?
+You may having hunting experience with a rifle or even a bow and arrow, but do you know how to hunt with other tools if you’re caught in a scenario where you don’t have your weapon of choice?
 Do you know how to track your prey as well?
 These things can help keep you alive (and your belly full) out in the wild.
 Keeping a good knife on you at all times

 Take a first aid course, read up on some first aid basics, and always, ALWAYS travel with a first aid kit on you.